-Min Wang, Ph.D., is an assistant professor of Operations Management at Drexel’s LeBow College of Business.
+Min Wang, Ph.D., is an Associate Clinical professor of Operations Management at Drexel’s LeBow College of Business.
 Her primary research focus is on the modeling and analysis of important strategic and operational decisions in inventory and supply chain management, and her secondary focus is on healthcare operations.
 She is interested in identifying challenging questions in those research areas and addresses them with rigorous analysis and various modeling and optimization tools.
 Her research has been published in journals such as Operations Research and Annals of Operations Research.

 Areas of Expertise

 - Service Management

 - Supply Chain Management

 Federgruen, A., and Wang, Min, A Continuous Review Model with General Shelf Age and Delay Dependent Inventory Costs.
 Probabilty in the Engineering and Informational Science 29 (Oct 2015): 507-525.